Word Food Written with Food on White Background

 Eat your protein first.

 This tip is especially important for when you go out to eat!
 When you sit down to a meal, eat the protein first.
-This way you won’t fill up on, say, bread or something else before you can get to the main part of your meal!
+This way you won’t fill up on bread or something else before you can get to the main part of your meal!
 Protein needs to be paired with fat and carbs to be optimally absorbed in your body so make sure you eat a balanced meal.
 Stir fry recipes are a great way to go.